hit

 Figure 10a&b. (above) Photos of Quartzite Samples from New Zone -- The majority of the samples collected from the new zones are of beautiful, clear, near-crystalline quartzite.

-Figure 12.
-Quartzite, new zone Charlevoix
+Figure 12. b Quartzite, new zone Charlevoix

 Figure 13.
 Translucent quartzite, new zone Charlevoix